 - ¼ cup rose water

-- ⅓ cup lime juice plus wedges for serving
+- ⅓ cup fresh lime juice plus wedges for serving

 - 3 ounces angel hair vermicelli rice noodles 1 cup when broken into pieces